- Choosing a data source

 If the errors cannot be resolved by selecting a different data type, you can update your dataset in an external tool, then select the new data source to import with by going back to the ‘Choose Data Source’ tab from the ‘Preview’ screen.

-From the data table preview, you can perform the column level actions: selecting a Data Type, formatting how column data is rendered, performing Data Transforms, removing columns from the dataset, and reordering the columns.
+From the data table preview, you can perform the column level actions: select a data type, adjust column formatting, perform data transforms, remove columns from the dataset, and reorder the columns.

 From the data table preview, you can add a georeference column to your dataset using the component columns already in your dataset.
 There are three tabs that give options to create this column.
 Lat/Long can be used when you have both a column for latitude and longitude in your dataset.
 Address (separated) is used when fields such as street, city, state, and zip are separated out into different columns.
 And finally, Combined Address is used when there is a single column that contains the complete address.